Menopause may be a natural fact of life, but that doesn’t make its symptoms any easier to deal with. Around

 The North American Menopause Society has an effective nonhormonal way to manage menopause symptoms recommends cognitive behavioral therapy (CBT).
-One study found provided a moderate improvement in women’s symptoms of hot flashes and night sweats.
+One study found

 There are a number of ways that a doctor can help treat menopause symptoms.
 Speak to them about all your options.

 Talk to your doctor about the types of hormone replacement therapy (HRT) and any concerns you may have about HRT.
 Your age, health history, and the amount of time that has passed since your menopause started, make a difference in the safety and effectiveness of HRT.

 Other treatments for menopausal symptoms include conventional menopause medications as well as “off-label” medications primarily used to treat other conditions:

 - Gabapentin: This is primarily an epilepsy medication but is also used for the treatment and prevention of hot flashes and other conditions.

 - Antidepressants: These are primarily used to treat depression but are also used for the treatment of hot flashes and night sweats.

 - Vaginal estrogen: This is used to treat vaginal atrophy resulting from a menopausal decrease in estrogen.

 - Osteoporosis medications: These are used for bone density loss that may or may not be related to menopause.